JohnCorby/GravityGuild2/DESIGN.md

   - also counters someone just standing under you to try and get you? maybe?
 - IDEA: less damage but mark for death, to chain with arrow

+# arrow
-# wither skull?
+- wither skull
   - tunneling?
   - also u can pepper someone until they die
   - also wither effect 30 seconds :(
   - kinda makes bow obselete?
   - okay now its just tunneling thats it
   - IDEA: make it do a bit of damage
     - okay
+  - IDEA: mark for death: arrows in range will explode like they used to (which was op). lasts for like 10 seconds
+    - done for fish. wither skulls shouldnt be damager really... but maybe it should be
+    - okay i did that aaaand it rarely happens
 - IDEA: backstab melee... does this make grenade obsolete?
   - nope its fine, barely useful lol
-- IDEA: mark for death: arrows in range will explode like they used to (which was op). lasts for like 10 seconds
-  - done for fish. wither skulls shouldnt be damager really... but maybe it should be
+  - okay it makes u silent when moving in the air
+  - okay also i prevent knockback now but its not that useful
+  - its another situational mace! like small tnt

 # hitscan weapon?
 - GOAL: the only long range weapon (bow has deviation and may get damage falloff). really hard to hit shots with no lag compensation